EfiHerbst31/miTEA-HiRes/README.md

 maps.
 This package is used in our paper "Inferring single-cell and spatial microRNA activity from transcriptomics data" by Herbst et al [1].

-If you use miTEA-HiRes in your research, please cite [1].
+If you use miTEA-HiRes in your research, please cite [Herbst et al. (Nature Communications Biology, 2025) [1]](https://www.nature.com/articles/s42003-025-07454-9).
 *** add link and publication

 ## Installation